advancedforms/advanced-forms/readme.txt

 `

-To simplify the retrieval of field values a helper function `af_get_field( $field_name_or_key, $fields )` is provided which takes the field name/key to find and the array of fields.
+To simplify the retrieval of field values a helper function `af_get_field` is provided which takes the field name/key to find and the array of fields.
 The function returns a processed value.

 The following is an example of processing a form submission and extracting the value entered into the field with name "email".